 Built between the 11th and 13th centuries, over 10,000 Buddhist temples, and pagodas were originally constructed, only 2,200 still survive, extending over forty square miles of the Bagan plains.
 To see each individually is virtually impossible.

-Some of the temples have been renovated with obviously new materials by the military junta that blend in as seamlessly as a great white shark walking around the Louvre.
+Some of the temples have been renovated with obviously new materials by the military junta that blend in as seamlessly as a great white shark waddling around the Louvre upright on his tail.

 Others still have an ancient quality that helps quiets the mind, as one contemplates just how long they have stood.